Mass Spectrometry Tutorial (Dr. Kamel Harrata)

 This tutorial discusses basic aspects of mass spectrometry that will be helpful to you in deciding the proper techniques and measurements for your research samples.
-Please review the appropriate sections before requesting instrument training or submitting samples for analysis.
-You may also want to review the FAQ (frequently asked questions) page.

 Mass spectrometry is an analytical technique that involves the study in the gas phase of ionized molecules with the aim of one or more of the following: